-Electron pairsIn most cases in the outer electron shell of a (non) charged ion 8 electrons are present.
+Electron pairsIn most cases, in the outer electron shell of a (non) charged ion, eight electrons are present.

-The case with only 2 electrons in the smallest ions is not considered here.
+(The case with only two electrons in the K shell is not considered here.)

 The electrons repel each other due to their negative charge.
 That is why can be expected,

 they take positions as far away as possible from each other in a electron shell,

 being in the eight vertices of a cube.

 However, about a century ago Gilbert Lewis developed the theory,

 the eight electrons would dwell as pairs in the four vertices of a tetraeder.